 - Keep noise at a minimum, but not too quiet that every bump and creak keeps her up.

-- Try using a white noise machine or smartphone app to give just enough noise to keep outside noises at bay and relax your little one for sleep.
+- Try using a white noise machine, smartphone app, or youtube video (example below) to give just enough noise to keep outside noises at bay and relax your little one for sleep.

 Once you have made all the changes, evaluate your baby’s sleep again.

 It may just be, despite your efforts to improve her environment, that your baby may still be uncomfortable, especially if she is not feeling well.

 Babies instinctively breathe through their noses, so any congestion may keep them awake and prevent them from using a pacifier or nursing at night.

 A gentle saline solution and nasal suction before bed can help to clear out your baby’s sinuses and allow her to sleep easier.

 Cover her chest and back with menthol rub to suppress any coughing and clear nasal and chest congestion as well.